Biocides are used to fight harmful organisms: by repelling them, rendering them harmless or destroying them.

 - professional users that hold biocidal products are registered

-- biocidal products do contain the active substances mentioned in the authorisation report
+- biocidal products contain the active substances mentioned in the authorisation report

-- the rules concerning storage conditions and the traceability of biocidal products are respected
+- the rules concerning the storage and the traceability of biocidal products are respected

-- the rules on labelling, packaging and references used on advertising supports are respected.
+- the rules on labelling, packaging and mentions used in advertising are respected.

-Biocidal products sold in Belgium are controlled at retail and production sites as well as at professional users.
+Biocidal products sold in Belgium are controlled at retail and production sites as well as with professional users.